 Study abroad in Ghana with ThisWorldMusic and UMass Amherst and experience life in an African village!
 Participants live and study at the world renowned Dagbe Cultural Institute & Arts Centre, taking group classes and private lessons in traditional West African drumming, dance and craft making from the Dagbe Institute’s highly trained staff of local artists.

 Located in the scenic coastal village of Kopeyia, the Dagbe Institute’s rigorous instruction and authentic natural surroundings make for a Ghana study abroad experience unlike any other.
 Intense periods of study are interspersed with exciting excursions to nearby beaches and outdoor markets, as well as participation in and observation of local festivals.

 ELIGIBILITY: Enrollment is open to students and professionals worldwide, as well as to the general public.
-You do not need to be enrolled at UMass or any other college or university to study abroad in Ghana.
+You do not need to be enrolled at UMass or any other college or university to participate in this study abroad program.

 African Music & Dance Course Overview

 In this 12-day January Term study abroad program, participants are introduced to a wide range of topics related to African culture, philosophy, and daily life, with an emphasis on West African dance and drumming.
 Led by one of ThisWorldMusic’s program leaders, the group lives for 1 week in the Dagbe Institute’s on-campus dormitory.

 The Ghana study abroad program also explores the capital city of Accra, where participants take an exclusive tour of a master drum maker’s workshop, visit a famous live music club and sample Ghanaian cuisine.
 While in Accra, participants shop at the National Arts Centre and are treated to a private performance and workshop with the acclaimed Ghana National Dance Ensemble.

 Winter Study Abroad: Credit & Cost